trustedanalytics/application-broker/README.md

 cf set-env $APPNAME CF_DEP postgresql93|free,consul|free
 ```

+CF_SETUP_PATH is script that is ran on binding service.
+This script is expected to return json that is added to credentials.
+First parameter passed into script is appname.
+This can be used to set environment variables for app.

 Now configure how to connect to oauth app

 ```
+cf set-env $APPNAME UI true
 cf set-env $APPNAME CLIENT_ID my_client
 cf set-env $APPNAME CLIENT_SECRET my_secret
 cf set-env $APPNAME REDIRECT_URL https://my-client.gotapaas.com